February 1, 2023

 February Allergies in the Northern United States

 Winter is coming to a close, but it's not quite over yet for the north.
 We're still seeing frosts that's keeping any outdoor plant growth and pollination at bay.
-In areas like Colorado, we’re still seeing temperatures near freezing and no signs of spring.
+In the northern areas, we’re still seeing temperatures near freezing and no signs of spring.
 This means plants aren’t growing or pollinating, and that means less pollen in the air—but it also means more time spent indoors, which leaves you more exposed to indoor allergens like mold, pet dander, and dust mites.

 Top February allergens: